Josef Newgarden goes back-to-back at Indy 500 with dramatic finish | TSN

 Newgarden goes back-to-back at Indy 500 with dramatic finish

-The Tennessean passed Pato O'Ward on the final lap of Sunday's rain-delayed race to become the first driver to win consecutive 500s since Castroneves did it for Penske in 2001 and 2002.
-And just like last year, Newgarden stopped his Chevrolet-powered car on the track and climbed through a hole in the fence to celebrate with fans in the grandstands.
+The Tennessean passed O'Ward on the final lap to become the first driver to win consecutive 500s since Castroneves did it for Penske in 2001 and 2002.
+Newgarden also celebrated last year by climbing through a hole in the fence to celebrate with fans in the grandstands.

 “I love this crowd.
 I’ve got to always go in the crowd if we win here, I am always doing that,” said Newgarden, who earned a $440,000 bonus from trophy-maker BorgWarner for winning consecutive 500s.
 The award was established in 1995 and only claimed once, by Castroneves.